Snehil-Shah/Movie-Ticket-Booking-Simulation/README.md

 # Movie Ticket Booking Simulation
 Summary:
 Our project is a simulation of a movie ticket booking system.
-The salient features of our projects are:
+The salient features of our projects are:\n
-(i)   An active login system with real time updation of user data.
-(ii)  An interactive menu system to navigate through the program.
+(i)   An active login system with real time updation of user data.\n (ii)  An interactive menu system to navigate through the program.
 (iii) Extensive database management using Mysql for personalised user profiles.